jeffThompson/Design2/Assignments/12_AppDesign.md

 ### RESOURCES
 * [PDF phone template](https://github.com/jeffThompson/Design2/blob/master/Resources/PhoneTemplate.pdf) used in class
+* The outline of our [design sprint](https://github.com/jeffThompson/Design2/blob/master/Exercises/DesignSprint.md), which may be useful at other stages of this project
 * Some articles on interaction diagrams from [IBM](https://www.ibm.com/developerworks/rational/library/4697.html) and [Agile Modeling](http://agilemodeling.com/artifacts/uiFlowDiagram.htm)
 * [This excellent animation](http://giphy.com/gifs/10-principles-of-motion-design-3oriOiLUqWXA9Rc7eM) showing principles of motion design
 * If you want to get further into the design sprint/Agile Development model, see [this article](https://www.mountaingoatsoftware.com/agile/user-stories) on "user stories"